 Many people rely on their tax refunds to make major purchases and repairs that are needed throughout the year.
 Considering this fact, it’s common to see scrap yards pay more cash for junk cars in the early spring.
 Junkyards nearby and scrap yards often experience an influx of buyers that use their tax money to purchase salvaged car parts for repairs.

 Consider selling your junk car in late March or early April for the chance of a higher price.
-(Somewhat related: make sure you know what your tax liabilities are when selling your car.)

 Fall Months May Express an Inflated Market